JC3/ModelSplit/specific_tests/x3d_importer_fallback/README.md

 # x3d_importer_fallback

+Note: This test has been given additional purpose as a generic import tester, and the ability to provide specific test files on the command line has been added.

 ## Usage

-    x3d_importer_fallback extension [ extensions ... ]
+    x3d_importer_fallback extension[:file] [ extensions[:file] ... ]

 For each of the supplied extensions, this does two things:

 1. Query and print support info for the extension.
-2. Create a zero-length dummy file with the extension and attempt to import it, printing info about the results.
+2. Create a zero-length dummy file with the extension (*or* load the given file, if specified) and attempt to import it, printing info about the results.

 ## Output